-The idea for this article came from my associates after a week where we saw how things go bad the minute someone starts talking to the police without a lawyer (meaning before coming to us).
+The idea for this article came from my associate attorneys after a week where we saw how things go bad the minute someone starts talking to the police without a lawyer (meaning before coming to us).
 What I want to make clear in this article is the one universal piece of legal advice that holds true in every situation: shut up.
 If you are being questioned by the police, always exercise your right to remain silent.

 We’ll begin by restating what is far more overlooked than obvious: you have an absolute right to remain silent.
 We’ll get into this more later, but the day before this article was written, I met with a client who hired me after he spoke to a police detective and was subsequently arrested and charged with a crime.
 Because he is a nice guy who has never been in trouble before, my client naively asked the detective if it was a good idea to be talking to him, and if he should get a lawyer first.
 The detective astutely replied, “I can’t tell you what to do.”
 Of course, my client now understands that he shouldn’t have said a word.

 People often feel obligated, or in some way “pressured” to answer questions when asked by the police.
 Most people are good by nature, and even though they may have broken a law, they don’t want to appear uncooperative, and because of that, they “cooperate” themselves straight into more trouble, only to later realize they should have just kept quiet.